woacepheus/Port-Windows-11-Xiaomi-Mi-9/InstallWindows-en/InstallWindowsManually.md

 **Note:** If the Touch keyboard won't show up in OOBE, touch somewhere else (to let the text box loose focus) and then touch into the text box again.
 As an alternative, you can use the On-Screen Keyboard.

-Let Windows set itself up, and come back once you're on the Windows Desktop on your POCO X3 Pro
+Let Windows set itself up, and come back once you're on the Windows Desktop on your Xiaomi Mi 9

 ## Boot Windows again after initial installation